How to Wire 3 Wire Light to 2 Wire

 Importance of the Ground Wire

-When wiring a three-wire light switch to a two-wire connection, most people leave out the ground wire.
-But this is wrong, and you wouldn’t do this if you knew the role of the ground wire.
+Some people leave out the ground wire.
+But this is not good practice.
+You wouldn’t do this if you knew about its safety role.

-The main purpose of the ground wire is to provide an additional path for the current to travel.
-As you already know, the neutral wire is the first choice of traveling path for the current.
-But during electricity overload, it looks for an alternative path to travel to the ground.
+The main purpose of the ground wire is to provide an additional safe path for the current to travel.
+As you know, the neutral (white) wire is the first choice of path for the return current.
+But during an electricity overload, it may seek an alternative shorter path to travel to the ground.
+That’s where the ground wire comes in handy.

-If the ground wire is not present, the electricity will choose your body as the alternative path, and you’ll get shocked.
-That is why the ground wire is far more important than most people like to believe.
+If the ground wire is not present, the electricity may choose your body as the alternative path, and you’ll get shocked.
+That’s why the ground wire is very important for safety reasons.

-Is it Safe not to Connect the Ground Wire to the Light Fixture?
+Is it Safe to Not Connect the Ground Wire?

 damaged light fixture wiring